ChrisNeedham200/loadimpact-docs/jekyll/_v3/troubleshooting/tests-with-high-number-of-urls.md

 - Turns off re-sorting tables
 - Turns off time interval filtering

-A common reason why such a large number of URLs are reported is that the Load Impact platform identifies and treats every unique URL as a different URL.
+A common reason why such a large number of URLs are reported is that the LoadImpact platform identifies and treats every unique URL as a different URL.
 For example, the same URL with different query string parameters reports as two URLs:

 `https://sso.login.com/login?jsessionid=ABC`